Comment on page

 Covered entrance routes create protection from sun, wind, rain, and snow.
 Moving from parking to an entrance under cover is easier and more comfortable than if exposed to the elements, whether or not a health condition is present.

 Pathway surfaces used along the entrance route should be solid.
-This will likely require the use of asphalt, smooth concrete, textured or aggregate concrete, wood decking, composite decking, and/or textured/slip-resistant metal.
+This will likely require asphalt, smooth concrete, textured or aggregate concrete, wood decking, composite decking, and/or textured/slip-resistant metal.

 Pathways made out of wood or metal should be durable and slip-resistant.
 Some decking and ramps can be hazardous when wet.
 Wood can warp and weather.